 For certain prescription drugs, special rules restrict how and when the plan covers them.
-A team of doctors and pharmacists developed these rules to encourage you and your provider to use drugs in the most effective ways.
-To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
+A team of doctors and pharmacists developed these rules to help our members use drugs in the most effective ways.

 If a safe, lower-cost drug will work just as well medically as a higher-cost drug, the plan's rules are designed to encourage you and your provider to use that lower-cost option.